openmob/openmob/README.md

 ## Authors and acknowledgment

 ## License
-openmob is released under the MIT license.
+OpenMOB is released under the MIT license.
 Please refer to [LICENSES](LICENSE) for the careful check.

 ## Project status